-While Washington consumers are committed to controlling their spending and their debt, they are losing the battle against an aggressive marketplace armed with tactics to promote buying.
+While Washington state consumers are committed to controlling their spending and their debt, they are losing the battle against an aggressive marketplace armed with tactics to promote buying.
 This statewide AARP survey of Washington adults age 18+ shows that more than two-thirds of Washington residents are trying to reduce spending, but many have failed.

 Key findings reveal that: